10 Free Places to Play in Richmond

 Did you know there is a waterfall in Wayne County?
 Thistlethwaite Falls is a man-made waterfall off of the Whitewater Gorge Park trail.
 You can read all about it in my blog post here:

-Hayes Arboretum contains 466-acres of woods, trails, wetlands, and even an Indian Mound.
+Hayes Arboretum contains 466 acres of woods, trails, wetlands, and even an Indian Mound.
 It’s great for families, joggers, mountain bikers, and anyone who loves nature.
-There is a Nature Center, that once used to be an 1833 dairy barn, and a museum.
-There are 16-miles of trails and even a hiking club you can join if you don’t want to hike alone.
+There is a Nature Center that once used to be an 1833 dairy barn and a museum.
+There are 16 miles of trails, and if you don’t want to hike alone there is a and even a hiking club you can join.

 If you are into the unusual, local tales of the 185-foot Whitewater River Swinging Pedestrian Bridge might entice you.
-The bridge itself is not scary to cross, it’s not too high above the Whitewater River and even a wimp like myself was able to cross it.
-However, there are some stories of paranormal activity like deaths that happened under the bridge and eerie sightings, if you are into that kind of thing.
-Personally, I’m all about the view it offers of the Weir Dam, the fun of crossing it, and the Veteran’s Memorial Park on the other side.
+The bridge itself is not scary to cross, it’s not too high above the Whitewater River, and even a wimp like myself was able to cross it.
+However, there are some stories of paranormal activity, like deaths under the bridge and eerie sightings, if you are into that kind of thing.
+I’m all about the view it offers of the Weir Dam, the fun of crossing it, and the Veteran’s Memorial Park on the other side.

 Nearby things to do: